Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Leaks IP Addresses through WebRTC

-Slower Speeds than Alternatives
+Slower Speeds than Other VPNs

 When using them, we noticed many top Chrome VPNs were missing essential features.